mattermost/mattermost-load-test-ng/docs/local_loadtest.md

 ## Running a load-test through the `coordinator`

 An even more advanced way to run a load-test is through the use of the [`coordinator`](coordinator.md).
-This is especially needed when we need to figure out the maximum amount of users the target instance supports.
+This is especially needed when we need to figure out the maximum number of users the target instance supports.
 The [`coordinator`](coordinator.md) does also help running a load-test across a cluster of agents.

 ### Prerequisites